-Document Candidate Intention & Campaign Disclosure Forms Periodic statements disclosing contributions made to and expenditures made by the candidate or committee.
+D Condition from P. Commission Dividences From Document Candidate Intention & Campaign Disclosure Forms Periodic statements disclosing contributions made to and expenditures made by the candidate or committee.
 Must be filed at least once and possibly several times during an election cycle if more than \$2,000 is being raised or spent.
 See page 64.
-XVI. a Class (Government Code §84200, 84218) Legislative, Judicial & Board of Supervisors and County candidates Who files Deadline ♦ See March filing schedule on page 65.
+(Government Code §84200, 84218) Who files Legislative, Judicial & Board of Supervisors and County candidates Deadline • See March filing schedule on page 65.
 Document Code of Fair Campaign Practices May be voluntarily subscribed to by candidates for public office.
 See page 58.
-(Elections Code §20400-20444) Who files Optional for all candidates Deadline March 11, 2022 ★ Extended to March 16, 2022 if the incumbent does not file Document Statement of Economic Interests (Form 700) When candidates file their Declaration of Candidacy for the June primary, they must also file statements of economic interests disclosing their investments, interests in real property, and any income received during the preceding 12 months.
+(Elections Code §20400-20444) Who files Optional for all candidates Deadline ◆ March 11, 2022 • Extended to March 16, 2022 if the incumbent does not file Document Statement of Economic Interests (Form 700) When candidates file their Declaration of Candidacy for the June primary, they must also file statements of economic interests disclosing their investments, interests in real property, and any income received during the preceding 12 months.
 The statement is not required if the candidate has filed such a statement within the past 60 days for the same jurisdiction.
-(Gov. Code §87200, 87201, 87302.3, 87500) Who files All candidates EXCEPT U.S. Senate, Congress & Central Committee Deadline March 11, 2022 Extended to March 16, 2022 if the incumbent does not file.
+(Gov. Code §87200, 87201, 87302.3, 87500) Who files All candidates EXCEPT U.S. Senate, Congress & Central Committee Deadline • March 11, 2022 Deaumit • Extended to March 16, 2022 if the incumbent does not file.